(Last Updated On: 16th January 2020)

-Burns Night is a celebration of poet Robert Burns, one of Scotland’s wholly trinity of famous writers (the other two being Walter Scott and Robert Louis Stevenson).
+Burns Night is a celebration of poet Robert Burns one of Scotland’s holy trinity of famous writers (the other two being Walter Scott and Robert Louis Stevenson).
 It is a lavish dinner, or supper as it is more commonly referred to, ideally held on his birthday, January 25th.
 It is totally acceptable and quite normal though for Burns Night celebrations to fall a couple of days either side of this date.

 What Happens at a Burns Supper?